-Fixed asset register contains the list of all the fixed assets a business owns.
-The purpose behind maintaining is to keep track of book value of assets and depreciation.
-It can be equally used to maintain identification of each asset which can serve the purpose at the time of fixed asset verification.
-You can find the details like its date of purchase, cost, purchase date, salvage value, depreciation rates, its specifications etc.
+The fixed asset register contains the list of all the fixed assets a business owns.
+The purpose behind maintaining is to keep track of the book value of assets and depreciation.
+It can be equally used to maintain the identification of each asset which can serve the purpose at the time of fixed asset verification.
+You can find the details like its date of purchase, cost, purchase date, salvage value, depreciation rates, specifications, etc.

-We should not confuse fixed asset register with stock registers. stock register maintain the Inventory of raw materials semi-finished goods and finished goods whereas fixed asset registers is all about fixed assets.
+We should not confuse fixed asset registers with stock registers.
+The stock register maintains the Inventory of raw materials, semi-finished goods, and finished goods, whereas fixed asset registers are all about fixed assets.

 Benefits of Maintaining Fixed Asset Register